+In the context of climate variability, farmers need to adapt quickly to increasing frequency of drought, flood and other extreme events to stabilize crop yields and farm income.
+Over the years, the National Agricultural Research System has developed an array of practices and technologies to foster stability in agriculture production against the onslaught of seasonal variations.
+A nation-wide project, National Innovations on Climate Resilient Agriculture (NICRA), has been working since 2011 to address this challenge by application of science and technology.
+This project of ICAR aims to enhance resilience of Indian agriculture to climate change and climate vulnerability through strategic research and technology demonstration.
 The Technology Demonstration Component (TDC) of NICRA offers great opportunity to work with farmers and apply such technologies under field conditions to address current climate variability.
 This will enhance the pace of adoption of these resilient technologies.
-On-farm participatory demonstrations for climate resilience are being implemented in village clusters through KVKs in 121 climatically vulnerable districts across the country and by 7 core research institutes of ICAR.
+On-farm participatory demonstrations for climate resilience are being implemented in village clusters through KVKs in 151 climatically vulnerable districts across the country.
 The emphasis has been on capturing and improving the understanding on performance of technologies in different agro-ecologies and farming systems.
 This also facilitates identification of what constitutes climate resilience in different bio-physical and socio-economic contexts.
 NICRA KVKs prepared and implemented village level contingency crop plans and measures.
+The TDC of NICRA offers a great opportunity to work with farmers to address current climate variability with matching responses.
+Getting existing technologies into the hands of small and marginal farmers and developing new technologies like drought or flood tolerant crops to meet the demands of a changing climate also come under the purview of NICRA programme.
+Climatic vulnerability of selected 9 KVK districts of West Bengal, Odisha and Union Territory of A & N Islands at district level regionally coordinated by ICAR-Agricultural Technology Application Research Institutes (ATARIs) forward definite requirement in terms of technological support, human resource development and overall empowerment of farming community to enable them to cope up with climate vulnerabilities like droughts, erratic rainfall, heat wave, flood, cyclonic storm.
+Enhancing the adaptive capacity and building resilience of the farming communities is important in the context of climate variability and to cope with these extreme events effectively.
+The NICRA village was selected based on vulnerability of agriculture to climatic variability.
+The multidisciplinary team of KVK analyzed the constraints related to climatic variability based on secondary weather data, resource situation, farming systems and agricultural yields in the past few years.
+Thus the interventions executed in NICRA villages by the NICRA-KVKs have not only enabled the farmers to cope up climatic vulnerability as well as it plays a key role in farmers' adaptive capacity along with sustainable agricultural production.
 Climatic vulnerability of selected 9 KVK districts of Odisha, West Bengal and union Territory of A & N Islands assessed during implementation of NICRA programme brought forward definite requirement in terms of technological support, human resource development and overall empowerment of farming community to enable them to cope up with climate vulnerabilities like droughts, erratic rainfall, heat wave, flood, cyclonic storm.
 Plan of action, accordingly, was prepared for its implementation through executing technological interventions to initiate crop production, resource conservation, livestock and fish rearing, water harvesting etc. in the vulnerable villages of KVK districts.